SharePoint/sp-dev-docs/docs/solution-guidance/provisioning-console-application-sample.md

 - Apply the provisioning template to a new or existing site collection.

+> [!NOTE]
-**Note:**  This sample walkthrough is a companion to a sample currently available on GitHub: [Getting Started with the PnP Provisioning Engine](https://github.com/SharePoint/PnP/tree/master/Samples/Provisioning.Framework.Console).
+> This sample walkthrough is a companion to a sample currently available on GitHub: [Getting Started with the PnP Provisioning Engine](https://github.com/SharePoint/PnP/tree/master/Samples/Provisioning.Framework.Console).
 The code (Program.cs) and solution files for the sample are available for download.
 There also is a 20-minute video presentation of this process (with slightly different code) available on the Microsoft Channel 9 site: [Getting Started with the PnP Provisioning Engine](https://channel9.msdn.com/blogs/OfficeDevPnP/Getting-Started-with-PnP-Provisioning-Engine).

 ## Remote provisioning walkthrough